lmunn64/SwipeBay/README.md

 ### Specs

 Built with Node/Express framework in JavaScript.
-Runs locally on my desktop for testing and security purposes.
+Website and server runs locally on my desktop for testing and security purposes.

 <!-- USAGE EXAMPLES -->
 ## Screenshots